mattOd80/neural-network-playground/docs/atomic_actions.md

 **7. Conclusion**

 By layering Atomic Actions and integrating them with advanced AI techniques, we can achieve complex tasks like piloting a flight simulator.
 This approach ensures modularity, adaptability, and precision in AI-driven flight simulation.

+Certainly.
+Let's outline the decision process and guidelines for creating new Atomic Actions and combining multiple Atomic Actions, considering the current documentation and our recent additions.

+---

+**Decision Process and Guidelines for Atomic Actions**

+## Introduction

+Creating and combining Atomic Actions requires a structured approach to ensure they align with the system's goals and maintain consistency.
+This document provides guidelines for this process.

+## Table of Contents

+1. Decision Process for Creating a New Atomic Action
+2. Guidelines for Combining Multiple Atomic Actions
+3. Integration with Existing Documentation
+4. Best Practices
+5. Conclusion

+---

+**1. Decision Process for Creating a New Atomic Action**

+- **Identify the Need**: Understand the specific requirement or gap in the current system that necessitates a new Atomic Action.

+- **Define the Action**: Clearly describe what the action does, its inputs, outputs, and side effects.

+- **Check for Overlaps**: Ensure the new action doesn't duplicate the functionality of existing actions.

+- **Prototype and Test**: Create a basic version of the action and test it in isolated scenarios.

+- **Document**: Update the documentation to include the new Atomic Action, its purpose, and usage examples.

+---

+**2. Guidelines for Combining Multiple Atomic Actions**

+- **Define the Objective**: Understand the complex task or behavior you aim to achieve by combining actions.

+- **Sequence Appropriately**: Determine the correct order of execution for the actions.

+- **Check for Dependencies**: Ensure that the output or state change of one action doesn't negatively impact another.

+- **Test the Combination**: Before full integration, test the combined actions in a controlled environment.

+- **Document the Combination**: Describe how and why the actions are combined, including any potential pitfalls or considerations.

+---

+**3. Integration with Existing Documentation**

+- **Consistency**: Ensure that the terminology and structure of the new additions align with the existing documentation.

+- **Cross-Reference**: Where relevant, link to sections of the existing documentation that provide context or deeper dives.

+- **Update the Overview**: If a significant number of new Atomic Actions are added, consider updating overview documents or summaries.

+---

+**4. Best Practices**

+- **Modularity**: Always design Atomic Actions to be as granular and independent as possible.

+- **Reusability**: Aim to create actions that can be used in multiple scenarios or games.

+- **Documentation**: Continuously update documentation to reflect changes, additions, or deprecations.

+---

+**5. Conclusion**

+Creating and combining Atomic Actions is a dynamic process that evolves with the system's needs.
+By following a structured decision process and adhering to best practices, we can ensure that these actions remain consistent, effective, and aligned with the system's goals.